 Gowdy, G., & Spencer, R. (2021).
 It’s Who You Know That Matters: Identifying Which Type of Informal Mentor Is Most Likely to Promote Economic Mobility for Vulnerable Youth.
 The Journal of Primary Prevention. https://doi.org/10.1007/s10935-021-00630-7 Summarized by Ariel Ervin Notes of Interest: Evidence has shown that youths who grow up in poverty (especially children of color) have […]

-By Brett Theodos, Urban Institute Youth who are disconnected from school and work may lack social networks that connect them to support and community resources and are vulnerable to negative outcomes as they transition to adulthood.
-Many efforts have been made to improve the education, employment, and behavioral outcomes of at-risk youth, but relatively few […]
+By Brett Theodos, Reprinted from the Urban Institute Youth who are disconnected from school and work may lack social networks that connect them to support and community resources and are vulnerable to negative outcomes as they transition to adulthood.
+Many efforts have been made to improve the education, employment, and behavioral outcomes of at-risk youth, […]

 Nevard, I., Green, C., Bell, V., Gellatly, J., Brooks, H., & Bee, P. (2020).
 Conceptualising the social networks of vulnerable children and young people: A systematic review and narrative synthesis.
 Social Psychiatry and Psychiatric Epidemiology. https://doi.org/10.1007/s00127-020-01968-9 Summarized by Ariel Ervin Notes of Interest: Vulnerable youth have a higher risk of contracting physical illnesses, mental health issues, unhealthy […]